 Along coastal areas, damage to shoreline development from sea level rise, storm surge, and coastal erosion are also a concern.
+The municipality has been subject to severe storm damage from tropical and winter storms that result in significant coastal flooding and erosion.
 The Government of Nova Scotia has acted on developing a province-wide approach to development regulation in these areas through the passing of the Coastal Protection Act in 2019.
-As of 2022, that Act has not yet been implemented through regulations.
+As of 2023, that Act has not yet been implemented through regulations.
 However, it is expected that such regulations will include a minimum vertical elevation for development and provisions to consider the potential risks of shoreline erosion, including areas along the Bras d'Or Lakes.
-In light of the forthcoming provincial regulations, Council has decided not to implement a separate set of municipal regulations.
+Council has decided to implement a minimum vertical elevation for all watercourses and waterbodies in the municipality, including freshwater bodies and coastal areas.
+Once the Coastal Protection Act is enacted, its regulations will supersede the regulations established in this plan and the Land Use By-law.

-Policy 4-35: Council shall, through the Land Use By-law, implement a minimum horizontal buffer between development and the ordinary high water mark of watercourses.
+Policy 5-38: Council shall, through the Land Use By-law, implement a minimum horizontal and vertical buffer between development and the ordinary high-water mark of watercourses.
 Exceptions shall be made for uses and structures that functionally depend on access to the water, and for the relocation of existing structures within the buffer provided such relocation does not reduce the buffer size.

-4.4.2 Stormwater Management
+5.4.2 Stormwater Management

 Stormwater management is increasingly becoming a challenge for municipalities across Nova Scotia.
 With development often comes the conversion of natural lands to impermeable surfaces such as roads and buildings.
-Where precipitation could once infiltrate the surface into the water table, it now runs off of these impermeable surfaces in different directions until it's absorbed or is collected in a watercourse or water body.
+Where precipitation could once infiltrate the surface into the water table, it now runs off these impermeable surfaces in different directions until it is absorbed or is collected in a watercourse or water body.
 As climate change continues to shift climate and weather patterns, the municipality may face more frequent and severe precipitation events, exacerbating stormwater concerns.
 For these reasons, Council supports adopting strategies within its planning documents to reduce the impacts developments have on stormwater generation.

-Policy 4-36: Council shall, through the Land Use By-law, require a landscaping plan and/or a stormwater management plan for proposals for large industrial and commercial developments to ensure the potential impacts of the proposal are limited and mitigated.
+Policy 5-39: Council shall, through the Land Use By-law, require a landscaping plan and/or a stormwater management plan for proposals for large industrial and commercial developments to ensure the potential impacts of the proposal are limited and mitigated.